Adverse Pet Reactions to Routine Vaccinations

 improvement.
 Three months later, after finishing the entire course,

-Arnie is doing so well that he no longer needs transfer factors .
+Arnie is doing so well that he no longer needs the immune supplement .

 He now has so much energy on his new diet (James well beloved) that